cobianzo/asim-solar-project/README.md

     - The map in step 2 must have the adminLabel === 'map-segments-offset' >> We apply offset position of the segments and rotate them if needed
     - The radio select in step 2, for the orientation of the segments must have the class === 'segment-rotation' AND the adminLabel  === 'segment-rotation'
+    - That radio button must have two options, with values: `no-extra-rotation` and `rotate-90-only-portrait`
   - The 3rd step shows the disposition of the panels, (also interaction 'Developer')
-    - The map in step 3 must have the adminLabel === 'map-panelli'
+    - The map in step 3 must have the adminLabel === 'map-rectangle'

 # Develop